python-can-define-radio/sdr-course/classroom_activities/Ch06_Applications/060_SDRangel.md

 17. Try setting the audio device.

 ### Transmitting Wide FM from an audio file
 18. First, you'll need to convert the audio file of interest to `.raw`.
-That is documented [here](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch03_Misc_examples/soundFile.md) (Do a Ctrl+F search for SDRAngel on that page).
+That is documented [here](https://github.com/python-can-define-radio/python-course/blob/main/classroom_activities/Ch03_Misc_examples/soundFile.md) (Look for the exercise where the output_file is in `.raw` format).
 19. After converting the file, pick it in the WFM subwindow.

 ### Transmitting two Wide FM channels simultaneously